 Incidents of non-compliance in adhering to the policies set forth by Wheaton College either by the student or his/her PCA will be subject to review as follows:

-Informal Review– As appropriate, the Directors of Residential Services, Office of Disability Services, Student Health Services, Public Safety and/or other appropriate Departments will meet with the student to discuss the issue of non-compliance and work with the student to determine possible solutions.
+Informal Review– As appropriate, the Directors of Residential Services, Office of Accessibility Services, Student Health Services, Public Safety and/or other appropriate Departments will meet with the student to discuss the issue of non-compliance and work with the student to determine possible solutions.
 A written report of the resolution will be given to the student within two working days of completion of the informal investigation.

-Formal Review– As appropriate, the Directors of Residential Services, Office of Disability Services, Student Health Services, Public Safety and/or other appropriate Departments will convene a formal review of the concern.
+Formal Review– As appropriate, the Directors of Residential Services, Office of Accessibility Services, Student Health Services, Public Safety and/or other appropriate Departments will convene a formal review of the concern.
 The formal review may also include other college representatives such as the Dean of Students.
 Sanctions may be determined if the student is found responsible for the matter under review.
 These could include, for example, the PCA no longer being permitted on College property, a probationary period to correct the matter under review, or the removal of the student from College housing.
 A written report of the resolution will be given to the student within two working days of completion of the formal investigation.